-Admission to the MSc Archaeology programme Archaeological Sciences, with Archaeobotany and Archaeozoology as first focus area, or admission to the RMSc Archaeology with focus area Bioarchaeology;
+Admission to the MSc Archaeology programme Archaeological Science, or admission to the RMSc Archaeology;

 Archaeo-and palaeobotanical research requires knowledge of collecting, extracting, determining and curating Pleistocene and/or Holocene plant fossils and, in addition, presentation of fossil botanical data and data analysis.

 All these aspects will be addressed in detail based on the study of fossiliferous sediments from a Quaternary site that contains archaeology (either lithic artefacts, cut-marked bone of both).
 The site for study will depend on what is available at the time.

 This is an advanced exercise which will lead to the production of data, if handled correctly, that can be published in a refereed, international journal.